ghxiao/morph-xr2rml/README.md

 From an IDE: locate main class `fr.unice.i3s.morph.xr2rml.engine.MorphRunner` defined in project morph-xr2rml-dist, and run it as a Scala application.

-From a command line interface, run the application as follows:
+From a command line interface, CD to directory morph-xr2rml-dist and run the application as follows:
 ```
-java -cp target\morph-xr2rml-dist-1.0-SNAPSHOT-jar-with-dependencies.jar fr.unice.i3s.morph.xr2rml.engine.MorphRunner --configDir example_mysql --configFile morph.properties
+java -cp target\morph-xr2rml-dist-1.0-SNAPSHOT-jar-with-dependencies.jar \
+    fr.unice.i3s.morph.xr2rml.engine.MorphRunner \
+    --configDir example_mysql \
+    --configFile morph.properties
 ```

 #### With MongoDB

 See directory `morph-xr2rml-dist/example_mongo`:
-- `testdb_dump.json` is a dump of the MongoDB test database: run the commands of that file in a MongoDB shell window to create the database,
+- `testdb_dump.json` is a dump of the MongoDB test database: copy and paste the content of that file into a MongoDB shell window to create the database.
-- `morph.properties` provides database connection details,
+- `morph.properties` provides database connection details.
 - `mapping.ttl` contains the xR2RML mapping graph.
 - `result.ttl` contains the expected result of applying this mapping to that database.